 We’ve devised a mechanic that draws heavily upon the grind in video games — namely the need to put in the time and effort in order to gain abilities, gear, or knowledge that will help achieve victory conditions at a later point.
 This mechanic is called the Carta Collectonis (Collection Sheet), and by virtue of it, students collect words from the texts they see, according to the rules of the Latin language (see what we did there?).
 Operatives can ‘claim’ any word that they encounter and put it in the appropriate list in their operative dossier (see below).

 This activity serves three very important functions.
-First, the students are collecting and organizing words in their various forms, something vital for Latin instruction where the endings of nouns, for example, change based on how the word is being used in the sentence.
+First, the students are collecting and organizing words in their various forms, something vital for Latin instruction where the endings of nouns, for example, change based on how the word is being used in the sentence and they can reunite once a week to compare cards and knowledge and doing it as a friendly event, they can even take food to this and decoration from this white tablecloth bulk so they can organize all tables.
 By using the mechanic enough, the students are naturally attuning themselves to recognize and recall that nouns that end in ‘m’ are very often the direct object.
 The same learning dynamic attunes them to other features of the language, like verb forms, adjective forms, and even the dreaded subjunctive.

 Second, each entry also requires the operative to write the definition of the word and thus to build an old fashioned vocabulary list.
 The repetition and ease of access to a list that they’ve constructed (not one generated for them by some authority) helps them retain more vocabulary important to them and thus take a greater degree of ownership over the material.